Keith Floyd: Career

-He bought and ran the Maltsters Arms in Tuckenhay, Devon in the late 1980s.
+Floyd bought and ran the Maltsters Arms in Tuckenhay, Devon in the late 1980s.
 When Floyd was not running the kitchen, chefs included Jean-Christophe Novelli.
 He was more often seen at the bar than in the kitchen.
 The failure of the Maltsters led to his bankruptcy.

 Despite TV success, Floyd continued to have financial problems and personal conflicts.
 He was declared bankrupt in 1996.
 The Daily Mirror claims that this happened after he personally guaranteed an order for £36,000 of drinks.
 He lived in Kinsale, County Cork, Ireland for a time in the mid-1990s.

-In April 2008 he travelled to Singapore and Thailand in pursuit of new business ventures in Southeast Asia.
+In April 2008, he travelled to Singapore and Thailand in pursuit of new business ventures in Southeast Asia.
 Until his death he was actively involved in his restaurant Floyd's Brasserie, located at the Burasari Resort on the popular Thai island of Phuket.
 This was his first Asian restaurant and Phuket's first ever celebrity chef restaurant, drawing a large following of Floyd fans who remembered his many TV series and cookbooks.

 Floyd travelled widely to cook local dishes and entertain people around the world.

-A documentary Keith Meets Keith, featuring actor and comedian Keith Allen interviewing Floyd, was broadcast on Channel 4 on 14 September 2009 and watched by nearly one million people.
+In September 2009, a documentary Keith Meets Keith, featuring actor and comedian Keith Allen interviewing Floyd, was broadcast on Channel 4 and watched by nearly one million people.
 In the programme Floyd was severely critical of modern television chefs for promoting themselves more than the food.
 Floyd admitted away from the cameras that he often drank too much out of loneliness.
 It later emerged that Floyd had collapsed and died a few hours before the broadcast.

-In 2020, Floyd was the subject of 'Keith Floyd's Bristol', a documentary presented by Xander Brett.
+In 2020, Floyd was the subject of Keith Floyd's Bristol, a documentary presented by Xander Brett.
 It was produced by Burst Radio, later broadcast on BBC Radio Bristol to mark eleven years since his death.

 Other television work

-He was the subject of This Is Your Life in 1991 when he was surprised by Michael Aspel in The Brazen Head pub in Dublin.
+In 1991, he was the subject of This Is Your Life when he was surprised by Michael Aspel in The Brazen Head pub in Dublin.

 Floyd can also be seen in a number of episodes of the children's television series Balamory, as a chef in Suzie Sweet's "Suzie's Cooking" song.

 In 2006, he also appeared on the ITV show Ant & Dec's Saturday Night Takeaway, demonstrating to the pair how to bake a cake for their Ant vs Dec challenge of cake decorating, resulting in Dec (Donnelly) winning the challenge.